BradyAJohnston/arrangebpy/IMPLEMENTATION_SUMMARY.md

 ✨ **Feature parity achieved!**

-All major features from node-arrange are now in bpynodearrange, with a **significantly cleaner API** design focused on library use.
+All major features from node-arrange are now in arrangebpy, with a **significantly cleaner API** design focused on library use.
 The implementation is:

 - ✅ **Complete** - All features implemented
 - ✅ **Clean** - No backwards compatibility baggage